pixlygames/Journal/README.md

 ## Support

-For support or questions, please contact the author or visit our Discord server.
+If you encounter any issues during setup or have questions, please visit Discord or see website for contact information:

 ## Credits

-- Created by Pixly Games
+Created by Pixly Games

 ## License